FPL energy bills could soon rise to cover costs from hurricanes Debby, Helene and Milton

 CBS News Miami

-TALLAHASSEE - Florida Power & Light should be able to recover about $1.2 billion from customers to cover costs of restoring power after hurricanes Debby, Helene and Milton, and to replenish a storm reserve fund, state Public Service Commission staff members recommended Thursday.
+TALLAHASSEE - Florida Power & Light should be allowed to make up about $1.2 billion by temporarily charging an add-on to customers bills to cover the costs of restoring power after hurricanes Debby, Helene and Milton, and to replenish a storm reserve fund, state Public Service Commission staff members recommended Thursday.

 The regulatory commission is scheduled to take up FPL's request during a Dec.
 3 meeting.